Is Joule Financial right for you?

 At Joule Financial, we work tirelessly from the very beginning of our relationship so that we can develop a financial plan designed to help meet your goals.

-LIFE Plan Questionnaire
+Financial & Retirement Plan Questionnaire

-Our process begins by completing our LIFE plan questionnaire.
+Our process begins by completing our planning questionnaire.
 This confidential, fact-finding document helps us to analyze your current balance sheet, liquidity position, cash flow needs, future tax liabilities and retirement income needs.
 Once completed, we use this data to complete a drafted multi-page, hard cover, plan that becomes the starting point for future financial and retirement goals.

 We take the plan presentation seriously.
 We show you precisely how your financial plan looks and what it says in plain English.
 Our primary objective is to evaluate the goals and timing, providing suggestions along the way.
 It is also through this process that we discover your Required Rate of Return (RROR) It is with this RROR which helps us to determine appropriate investment allocations.
 If however this RROR does not align with your temperament or risk profile, we must revisit the initial goals and objectives making adjustments as necessary.